 Facility: Valleywise Health Medical Center

-- Requires three (3) years of acute care/or outpatient coding experience that demonstrates an understanding of the required knowledge, skills and abilities.
+- Must have a minimum of one (1) year of progressively responsible medical imaging experience that demonstrates an understanding of the required knowledge, skills, and abilities.

 Knowledge, Skills, and Abilities:

 â‹â‹â‹â‹â‹Must demonstrate the knowledge and skills necessary to provide care appropriate to the age of the patients served on their unit.

 Must be able to run the MRI scanner and ancillary equipment in keeping with industry safety guidelines.

 Must demonstrate the knowledge and skills necessary to provide care appropriate to the patient's age.

 Ability to reason and solve problems while moving between two or more activities without confusion.

 Must be a team player able to work with others collaboratively.

 Must be a good communicator, approachable, people-oriented, and a listener.